TITLE 15 GAMBLING AND LIQUOR CONTROL

 (12) attacking after the bell to end the round has sounded;

 (13) holding and hitting (e.g. holding with one (1) hand, especially behind the neck, and hitting with the other hand);

 (14) grabbing or holding on to an opponent’s foot or leg, followed by a takedown, strike, or kick;

-(17) purposely going down without being hit, which will result in the referee’s automatically administering an 8-count as specified in the rule on knockdowns.
-No points will be subtracted from the scorecard by the scorekeeper in this case, but the judges will consider this knockdown as they would any other knockdown;
+(17) purposely going down without being hit, which will result in the referee’s automatically administering an eight (8)-count as specified in the rule on knockdowns; no points will be subtracted from the scorecard by the scorekeeper in this case, but the judges will consider this knockdown as they would any other knockdown;

 (18) using abusive language in the ring on in the corner, as determined by the referee;

 (19) hitting or flicking one’s opponent with an open glove or thumb;